Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 ## Features

 - An simple and colorful page structure so that the user can easily find the game
-- "Did you know" section - provides information about the importance of memory game and their impact on children’s memory
+- "Play" button - takes the user to the play section
 - "How to play?" button - provides information about the game rules
-- "Play game" button - takes the user to the memory game board
+- "Did you know" section - provides fun facts about the importance of memory game and their impact on children’s memory
-- Memory board - contains 12 cards, the user must find a par for each card
+- Memory board - contains 16 cards, the user must find a par for each card
-- Number of moves and score - shows the user how many moves have been used for how long
+- Number of moves and time - shows the user how many moves he has taken in how much time
 - "Reset" button - user can reset the game and play again
+- "Congratulations Window" - after the user finds all 16 cards, a congratulations window appears showing the moves and time the user has achived
+- Contact form - user can contact the game provider if he has questions or suggestions for the game
+- Footer - contains mail address and social link

 #
 # Structure